hotelski/PlantParent/README.md

   - **Posting New Comments** – Users can write a comment, and upon submission, they are automatically redirected back to the comments section for immediate feedback visibility.

 ![Blog Post Details Page](assets/post-4.png)

+## ⚠️ License & Usage
+This application is protected by copyright.

+Any reproduction, distribution, or unauthorized use of the code or design is strictly prohibited without prior written permission from the author.